varsha-vishwanath/citadel/Writeups.md

 ## Solve
 **Flag:** `citadel{17_1s_jus7_7h3_b3g1nn1ng}`

-This challenge was a lot of fun.
-I thought it was a nice way to ease into the ctf.
+I thought this challenge was a nice way to ease into the ctf.
 The description gave me the first instruction which was to stalk the citadweller on instagram.
 After finding the account, I noticed the highlight on the page and opened it to find the first part of the flag and another instruction.
 That clue led me to the citadweller's X account which gave me the second part of the flag.

 ## New Learnings
 I learned what OSINT meant (Open source intelligence) and was able to get a small taste of what an OSINT challenge would be like.